Seen pictures of this mysterious salt tree in the middle of The Dead Sea, Israel but wondering how to find it?!

 – Don’t stay in the water too long (more than 20 minutes each time – the swim should take a little less than this) as it is actually bad for your body – it will begin to get dehydrated, lose vital nutrients and your electrolytes become imbalanced.

 – Make sure you don’t shave at least a day before – even a tiny cut will really sting and burn!!

 If you aren’t a confident swimmer:

-Having a drone here would be amazing, and I would have loved to have brought one there but sadly I don’t own a drone.
+Having a drone here would be amazing, and I would have loved to have brought one there but sadly I didn’t own a drone at the time.
 It would make for some epic pictures so definitely bring it if you have one!

 Goggles & water

 I also really recommend to bring goggles if you have them to protect your eyes from accidental splashes!